 If you’ve reached the point where you know registering your trademark is the prudent thing to do for you or your business, your next most pressing question is what is the cost going to be?
-With all my clients, the short term concerns of paying the legal fees to get a trademark registration may seem a bit overwhelming, but the ounce of cost upfront will save pounds of infringement fees later.
+With all my clients, the short term concerns of paying the legal fees to get a US trademark registration may seem a bit overwhelming, but the ounce of cost upfront will save pounds of infringement fees later.

 Trademark registration costs can basically be broken down into two major categories.
 1) Filing Fees and 2) Attorneys Fee’s.